 We also have a well-developed approach to Careers, Information, Advice and Guidance which closely aligns with the Pastoral Programme designed to deliver PSHE within the context of the strongly articulated Christian values of the school (see Ethos and Vision tab above).

-In September 2023 launched our T-Levels programme for post-16 students initially majoring on Digital Production, Design and Development or Laboratory Science.
+In September 2023 we launched our T Levels programme for post-16 students initially majoring on Digital Production, Design and Development or Laboratory Science with Accounting being added from September 2025 entry.

 Ada Lovelace is driven by a confident sense of purpose, a clear education vision and ambitious aspirations for our students.
 We are passionately committed to the students and families we serve.
 Through the development of the skills and attitudes so well modelled by Ada Lovelace herself, we work tirelessly to ensure that we stretch all students both academically and personally to achieve the highest of standards and of course….
 Make the Leap.